NERC-CEH/catalogue/README.markdown

 # CEH Catalogue

-This is the CEH metadata catalogue project.
-It is built using Docker.
+The CEH metadata catalogue project.

 ## Project Structure

-The Project is built up of a few different parts:

 - **/docs**       - Documentation
 - **/web**        - Location of the web component of the project, this is mainly `coffeescript` and `less` style sheets
-- **/java**       - Standard `maven` project which powers the server side of the catalogue
+- **/java**       - Standard `gradle` project which powers the server side of the catalogue
 - **/templates**  - `Freemarker` templates which are used by the `java` application for generating the different metadata views
 - **/schemas**    - XSD Schemas which are used to validate the various output xml files
 - **/solr**       - `Solr Server` web application, this handles the free-text indexing and searching of the application